Frustrated with Eczema Care?

 - Dark patches of skin

-If you have sensitive, dry skin that has worsened and any of the above symptoms, it could be time for an eczema treatment plan.
-You should care for your eczema both externally and internally by staying on top of cream management and continuing an eczema skin care routine.
+If you have sensitive, dry skin that has worsened and any of the above symptoms, it could be eczema.
+You should care for your eczema both externally and internally.

 The more common and mild forms of eczema occur during childhood, but can happen at any age.
 It can appear on the hands, face, feet, inner elbows and behind the knees as dry, itching, and red, slightly inflamed skin.
 Slight cracking and flaking may also occur.

-You can soothe eczema with creams that moisturize and treat the affected areas, like Triple Cream Dry Skin/Eczema Care.
-Taking care of your eczema during and between flare-ups can also help, such as using gentle soaps and moisturizers, like Comfort Bear Bar and Cutemol.
+Taking care of your eczema during and between flare-ups can also help, such as using gentle soaps and moisturizers, like Cutemol

 As eczema increases in severity, it can include more intense itching, scaling, cracking, and bleeding as well as dark patches of skin.
 Eczema can become worse the more you indulge in scratching and the more you stress about it.

 In addition to caring for your eczema with creams, moisturizers, and proper skin care, you should also refrain from scratching in order to keep the level of its severity down.
-Maintaining your skin’s moisture while soothing your current condition, with a product like Triple Cream, is the best way to slowly but surely handle your symptoms.
+Maintaining your skin’s moisture while soothing your current condition is the best way to slowly but surely handle your symptoms.

 Severe cases of eczema may include any or all of the previous symptoms, in addition to the possibility of swelling, crusting, and/or oozing of your skin.
 Severe cases of eczema can negatively affect your quality of life, internally and externally.